Dragon Boat Festival:

 During the early design stages of the game system that became Second World War at Sea, I wanted each aircraft carrier to have a fairly detailed card including a picture of the carrier.
 On the card, the player would move aircraft pieces between the hangar and the flight deck and then on to their missions.
 I just thought it would be cool to “process” the aircraft on a deck view of the carrier.

-Down below is my kind of rough version of what these cards looked like in my brain, for the three British carriers of the Dragon Boat Festival 2017 Golden Journal.
+Down below is my kind of rough version of what these cards looked like in my brain, for the four big American carriers of the Dragon Boat Festival 2017 Golden Journal.
 They're in color, with the aircraft carrier basing boxes (use them just like the plain ones included in the game) plus the ship data from the hit records.
 You can mark off hits with counters or coins, or slip the card into a sleeve and mark on it with a grease pencil just like a real staff officer.
-Light hull armor is in blue because I liked that better than the standard hatch pattern, otherwise the symbols are just like the standard ship data sheets.
+Light hull armor is in green because I liked that better than the standard hatch pattern, otherwise the symbols are just like the standard ship data sheets.

 Don’t wait to put these ships on your game table!
 Join the Gold Club and find out how to get it before it goes away forever!